lzy604/scRNA-seq-analysis/README.md

 --sample=pbmc_1k_v3 \
 --transcriptome= $refpath/refdata-cellranger-GRCh38-3.0.0
 ```
-Outputs are in the pipestance directory in the outs folder.
+Outputs are in the pipestance directory in the outs folder.Load the filtered_feature_bc_matrix into third-party tools, such as Seurat.

 ### [Seurat](https://satijalab.org/seurat/index.html)